pkarsy/rfboot/help/The-First-Project.md

 ***The first rfboot based project is finished !***

-Spend 2 minitues to configure gtkterm to execute
+Spend 2 minitues to configure geany (or your editor) to execute

 "make terminal"